Reconciling Security and Utility in Next-Generation Epidemic Risk Mitigation Systems: Related work

 Systems that use QR codes \cite{crowdnotifier,safeentry-qr-singapore,canatrace-qr-canada,hoffman2020towards} rely on static QR codes for each registered location.
-Static codes allow linking a user's multiple visits to the same locations, thus revealing more information about their location history. \todo{Other applications track location history using GPS~\cite{mit-safepaths,pathcheck-gps-us}, which is imprecise and invasive, or using encounters with WiFi access points~\cite{trivedi2020wifitrace}, which requires infrastructure that is relatively expensive compared to {\sys}'s infrastructure.}
+Static codes allow linking a user's multiple visits to the same locations, thus revealing more information about their location history.
+Other applications track location history using GPS~\cite{mit-safepaths,pathcheck-gps-us}, which is imprecise and invasive, or using encounters with WiFi access points~\cite{trivedi2020wifitrace}, which requires infrastructure that is relatively expensive compared to {\sys}'s infrastructure. \if 0 \textbf{Anonymous communication architectures.} Anonymous communication systems can be broadly categorized into two types: those that rely on onion routing and those that rely on mix-networks (or mixnets).
+Both types of systems are used for various purposes.
+Dissent~\cite{corrigan10dissent} prevents receivers from learning the identity of senders of the messages they received.
+Vuvuzela~\cite{lazar15vuvuzela} and Karaoke~\cite{lazar18karaoke} allow users to directly communicate with each other, whereas Tor-like~\cite{tor-manual} systems allow users to access sensitive services without revealing to a network adversary who is communicating with whom.
+In these systems, intermediate servers mediate communication between the senders and receivers, which may be managed by a third-party and dishonest. {\sys} relies on a combination of onion routing and mixnets to enable users to upload their encounter data to a single public service, \ie the backend.
+The participants also act as relays for uploading users. {\sys} hides the identity of the uploading users from the backend as well as network observers.
+Moreover, {\sys} prevents the backend from linking multiple uploads from a single user.

+{\sys}'s upload architecture has conceptual similarities with the Mycelium system~\cite{roth2021mycelium}.
+However, Mycelium is a privacy-preserving federated analytics system that is designed to only support epidemiological analytics.
+In contrast, {\sys} is a complete end-to-end system for epidemic risk mitigation that supports contact tracing, personalized risk notification, and rich epidemiological analytics, which address security and privacy challenges at each stage of the system.
+Mycelium users only release aggregate data from their devices, while {\sys} users upload their raw encounter histories.
+Despite the fine-grained information release, {\sys} prevents the backend from piecing together the encounter history of any individual and linking the encounter data to an individual, thus ensuring anonymity and encounter data privacy for the participants. \todo{Consequently, {\sys} uses a local differential privacy model rather than a differential privacy model as used by Mycelium.} \fi

 \textbf{Privacy-preserving risk querying.} {\sys}'s PIR technique with dynamic block sizes is similar to LBSPIR~\cite{olumofin2010lbspir}.
-However, LBSPIR was designed for smartphone applications, which can retrieve the dynamic block layout of the PIR DB from the server and then adapt the size of each PIR query based on users' privacy preferences.
-Given the storage and network limitations of dongles, {\sys} relies on a hierarchical geographical tiling, which enables PIR with minimal interaction between the server and a dongle, and provides a fixed privacy guarantee with fixed overheads for all queries.
+However, LBSPIR was designed for smartphone applications, which can retrieve the dynamic block layout of the PIR DB from the server and then adapt the size of each PIR query based on users' privacy preferences. {\sys} relies on a hierarchical geographical tiling, which enables PIR with minimal interaction between the server and a dongle, and provides a fixed privacy guarantee with fixed overheads for all queries.